tnytxt/scripts/organise downloads/readme.txt

-Organize downloaded files into a directory based on the file extensions.
+Arrange downloaded files in a directory categorized by file extensions.